Simulation Center at the David Geffen School of Medicine

 The mission of the Applied Anatomy College is to develop the knowledge and skills to support a career choice in those specialties in which expertise in anatomy is critical.
 The typical careers in the College of Applied Anatomy are Surgery and the Surgical Subspecialties (i.e. General, Gynecology, Head & Neck, Neurosurgery, Oncology, Ophthalmology, Orthopaedics, Plastics, Thoracic, Urology and Vascular); Radiology, Radiation Oncology, and Pathology.
 The unifying theme is anatomical implications in medical practice.
 The faculty and students of the College of Applied Anatomy are committed to the development of knowledge and skills that will support the choice of a career in those specialties in which expertise in anatomy is critical to competency.
 Through organized activities, including personal advising and counseling, the college will create a meaningful adjunctive program for the medical school for its fourth-year students.

-Co-Chairs: Dennis Kim, MD, and Christian de Virgilio, MD Vice Chairs: Kathleen Brown, MD Coordinator: Jenny Yoo
+Co-Chairs: Dennis Kim, MD and Christian de Virgilio, MD Vice Chairs: Kathy Brown, MD and Formosa Chen, MD Coordinator: Jenny Yoo

 The mission of the Academic Medicine College is to develop an individualized educational pathway for those students who are considering a career in subspecialty Internal Medicine, Pediatrics, or Pathology; or for students who have remained actively engaged in research, enjoyed their STTP summer research project but have not had a chance to continue, or who are considering some type of academic career involving research and teaching.
 Members of this college include all specialties, including surgical specialties, with a focus on academics.